syashjainvit/Ev_route_optimizer/README.md

   ->Genetic Algorithm
   ->Ant Colony Optimization
 7. Algorithm comparison with performance metrics
-8.  ynamic route visualization with battery indicators
+8. Dynamic route visualization with battery indicators

 How It Works